 Red Lion is a somewhat small borough located in the state of Pennsylvania.
-With a population of 6,321 people and two constituent neighborhoods, Red Lion is the 216th largest community in Pennsylvania.
-Red Lion has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.
+With a population of 6,330 people and two constituent neighborhoods, Red Lion is the 216th largest community in Pennsylvania.
+Red Lion has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.

-Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, Red Lion is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Red Lion is a borough of professionals, service providers, and sales and office workers.
-There are especially a lot of people living in Red Lion who work in office and administrative support (10.67%), sales jobs (8.93%), and healthcare (7.86%).
+Unlike some boroughs, Red Lion isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Red Lion are a mix of both white- and blue-collar jobs.
+Overall, Red Lion is a borough of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Red Lion who work in office and administrative support (18.40%), management occupations (9.23%), and sales jobs (7.77%).

-The citizens of Red Lion are slightly less educated than the national average of 21.84% for the average city or town: 16.53% of adults in Red Lion have a bachelor's degree or advanced degree
+The percentage of adults in Red Lion with college degrees is slightly lower than the national average of 21.84% for all communities.
+15.31% of adults in Red Lion have a bachelor's degree or advanced degree.

 The people who call Red Lion home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Red Lion residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Red Lion include Irish, English, Italian, and Dutch.
+Important ancestries of people in Red Lion include German, Irish, Polish, English, and Italian.

 The most common language spoken in Red Lion is English.
-Other important languages spoken here include Spanish and African languages.
+Other important languages spoken here include Italian and Spanish.